GenomicsAotearoa/shell-for-bioinformatics/docs/6_inspectmanipulate3.md

         - Space on either side of `-` is not important but leaving a space makes it easy to read
     - `> 18`: This checks if the difference is greater than 18.

-    ??? clipboard-question "Why is this useful"
+    ??? clipboard-question "Why is this useful ?"
         - **Filtering Genomic Regions by Length**:
             - In a BED file, the second and third columns typically represent the start and end positions of genomic regions.
 This command can filter out regions that are shorter than a specified length (in this case, 18 base pairs).
         - **Quality Control**: